 - Genome-Scale CRISPR-Mediated Control of Gene Repression and Activation.
 Gilbert et al. Cell 2014. link

 - Genome-wide recessive genetic screening in mammalian cells with a lentiviral CRISPR-guide RNA library.
 Koike-Yusa et al. Nature Biotechnology 2014. link

 - Improved vectors and genome-wide libraries for CRISPR screening.
 Sanjana et al. Nature Methods 2014. link

 - RNA-Guided Human Genome Engineering via Cas9.
 Mali et al. Science 2013. link

-Several of the libraries can be accessed through addgene (link) by clicking the links to the libraries in the end of page.
+Several of the libraries can be accessed through Addgene (link) by clicking the links to the libraries at the end of the page.

 Please let me know if there is any missed publication in this list.
 Note that suggested full genomic gRNA libraries, listed here, should be available through the publication.
 I’m sorry for not finding them earlier.